This article is also available in: Português Español

 20 billion Euros are being invested

 Costa presented a nation-wide investment proposal and surprised many once again: 20 billion Euros is considered an incredible amount of money for a country the size of Portugal.
-60 percent of the funds is to go towards public transportation; the remaining money will be invested in the energy sector and environmental projects.
+60 percent of the funds is to go towards public transportation.
+The remaining money will be invested in the energy sector and environmental projects.

 New subways, new trains